sobamask22/DeliverySchedule-Power-BI/README.md

 - **Slower decision making:** Purchase decisions were often delayed due to a lack of visibility into incoming stock.
 Overstocking posed a serious risk by consuming warehouse space and disrupting inventory flow.
 This issue is critical for chilled and frozen items, which could spoil and result in financial losses

 ### Solution:
 This Power BI solution transforms raw delivery data from Microsoft Excel into actionable insights.
-Through robust data modeling and interactive visualizations, the dashboard enables stakeholders to:
+Through robust data modeling and interactive visualizations, the dashboard enables the logistics manager and managing director to:

 - Track delivery schedules and order activity